Rajasansi

 Rajasansi is a town, near Amritsar city and a nagar panchayat in Amritsar district in the Indian state of Punjab.
 Sri Guru Ram Dass Jee International Airport (Amritsar International Airport) is located in Rajasansi village on Ajnala-Rajasansi Road.
 Raja Sansi Assembly Constituency is also an assembly segment in the Punjab Legislative Assembly, which is currently represented by Sukhbinder Singh Sarkaria.

 Demographics

 As of 2001 India census, Rajasansi had a population of 12,131.
 Males constitute 54% of the population and females 46%.
 In Rajasansi, 13% of the population is under 6 years of age.

-The table below shows the population of different religious groups in Raja Sansi city and their gender ratio, as of 2011 census.
+The table below shows the population of different religious groups in Raja Sansi city and their gender ratio, as of the 2011 census.